Wiii-1/ComArch-and-DAA/PT1/Data_struct/Readme.md

 Choose an option: 4
 Exiting...

--
+- The priority Queue is the same with the normal queue with a bit of difference where I implemented spcifically for priority queue so I can store a element or number along wit it's priority value

-# Min heap Implementation and explanation
+## Min heap Implementation and explanation

     class Min_heap{
         private PriorityQueue <Integer> min_heap = new PriorityQueue<>();